 We have incurred net losses since our inception in 2008.
-For the six months ended June 30, 2022, we had a net loss of \$35.9 million.
+For the three months ended March 31, 2022, we had a net loss of \$17.4 million.
 For the years ended December 31, 2021 and 2020, we had net losses of \$56.6 million and \$43.7 million, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$331.8 million.
+As of March 31, 2022, we had an accumulated deficit of \$313.3 million.
 We have financed our operations primarily through the net proceeds of our public offerings of our common stock, private placements of equity securities, certain debt-related financing arrangements, and from sales of our products.
 We have devoted substantially all of our resources to research and development of our products, sales and marketing activities, investments in training and educating surgeons and other healthcare providers, and clinical and regulatory matters for our products.
 There can be no assurances that we will be able to generate sufficient revenue from our existing products or from any of our product candidates in development, and to transition to profitability and generate consistent positive cash flows, and even if we are able to do so, our ability to do so has been delayed by the COVID-19 pandemic.
 We expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, develop, enhance, and commercialize our existing and new products.
-As a result, we expect to continue to increase for the foreseeable future and may never achieve profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives.
+As a result, we expect to continue to incur operating losses for the foreseeable future and may never achieve profitability, Furthermore, even if we do achieve profitability, we may not be able to sustain or increase profitability on an ongoing basis.
+If we do not achieve profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives.

 Our expected future capital requirements may depend on many factors including expanding our surgeon base, the expansion of our sales force, investment in implants and instruments, and the timing and extent of spending on the development of our technology to increase our product offerings, and potential investment in additional product and service offerings through the acquisition of other businesses.
 We may need additional funding for our operations, but additional funds may not be available to us on acceptable terms on a timely basis, if at all.
 We may seek funds through borrowings or through additional rounds of financing, including private or public equity or debt offerings.
 If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments, and engage in certain merger, consolidation or asset sale transactions.
 Any future debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 Furthermore, we cannot be certain that additional funding will be available on acceptable terms, if at all.
-In the past six months, capital markets have deteriorated substantially more expensive and difficult to raise on attractive terms.
 If we are unable to raise additional capital or generate sufficient cash from operations to adequately fund our operations, we will need to curtail planned activities to reduce costs, which will likely harm our ability to execute on our business plan and continue operations.